thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 GPIO widgets bundle is useful for visualization and controlling GPIO state for target devices.

 {% include images-gallery.html imageCollection="wl-gpio" %}

+### Home page widgets

+Home page widget bundle is useful to customize and display quick links to the platform's UI components, documentation or any other resources on the home page, display statistics about the number of entities and API usege, etc.

+{% include images-gallery.html imageCollection="wl-home" %}

+### HTML widgets

+HTML widgets bundle is useful to inject custom HTML code.
+Or for displaying configurable HTML with the ability to inject values from the selected data source.

+{% include images-gallery.html imageCollection="wl-html" %}

 ### Input widgets